 We link up and network with community and arts organizations and existing Black history associations and communities Canada wide.
 Continuously creating new innovative ways to disseminate history of the African-Canadian experience in Canada while increasing access and connections to the Rella Black History Foundation website and historical resource information.

-We encourage youths to learn and feel proud about their history.
+We encourage the youth of today to learn and feel proud about their history.
 We make history accessible and engaging by partnering with universities and organizations on exciting new projects, research and collections.

 The Foundation has recently begun to digitize its 75 year collections.
 What you will currently find on this website is a small selection from our African-Canadian art, community history and pioneer collections, that primarily focuses on the coast to coast history of Blacks in Canada.

 Join us on a voyage of discovery!